aptos-labs/move-vscode-extension/README.md

   - Detect unused imports and remove them with "Organize Imports" VSCode feature.
   - Show completion items not imported in the current module, create `use` statements for those automatically.

-* Integration with the `aptos-cli` commands: publishing modules, running tests and executing transactions.
+* Integration with the `aptos-cli` commands: compile packages, publishing modules and executing transactions.

 * `Move.toml` support.